Updated: Mar 9

 Are Keto Diets Healthy?

-Given that this is a keto diet dietitian review, I’m primarily interested in the overall health impacts of a ketogenic diet.
+Given that this is a keto diet review, I’m primarily interested in the overall health impacts of a ketogenic diet.
 Unfortunately, many of these health impacts are not positive ones.

 Keto diets may raise LDL cholesterol levels (the type of cholesterol that is associated with cardiovascular events), and it lacks dietary fiber… which is a key nutrient needed for the body to function well and for managing LDLs.